Fermain/-mollify/packages/lms/src/routes/content/Home Cooks/Recipes 101/Bread/+page.md

 ---
-name: Subject 1 Course 2 Module 1
+name: Bread
-slug: example-course-2-mod-1
+slug: example-course-2-mod-2
 tags:
-  - module 1
+  - module 2
+  - Bread
 ---

-# Module 1
+# Bread

 _Get comfortable with the basics to double your workflow efficiency!_